Telescopes for Planets

 Then again, a view of Saturn on a fine night through a big scope is just unforgettably beautiful and emotive.

-Now you might think that, given the plethora of probes now “out there”, the main space agencies would be the first to notice big things happening on the planets, but that isn’t true.
+You might think that, given all the probes out there, that NASA would be the first to notice big things happening on the planets.
+Not so.
 The cameras of space probes (and for that matter of Hubble and professional Earth-bound observatories) tend to be pointed at small areas for short periods because observing time for specific investigations is precious and limited.
 Nowadays, as always, if something happens there may be no professional looking.

 So if you want to explore the Moon and planets yourself, what kind of equipment do you need?